 Returning to Campus

 The well-being and safety of students, employees and visitors remain Hartnell’s highest priority.
 The college continues to closely monitor the public health situation involving COVID-19.
 There have been zero known cases of infection at any Hartnell location, and every possible measure is being taken to ensure that continues.
 We remind everyone to follow recommended precautions to minimize the risk of contagious infection, including use of face coverings indoors in all indoor campus locations and outdoors when in close contact with others.

 The college will continue to provide the latest information available about instruction and operations to both our college community and the greater community.
 The health and safety of our students, employees and visitors remains our first priority.

-Based on California Department of Public Health guidance and local considerations, all residents 16 year of age and older are eligible to be vaccinated for COVID-19.
-The Pfizer vaccine is currently the only one authorized for individuals age 16 and older.
-The Moderna and Johnson & Johnson vaccines are authorized for those 18 years and older.
+Based on California Department of Public Health guidance and local considerations, all residents 12 year of age and older are eligible to be vaccinated for COVID-19.
+The Pfizer vaccine is authorized for individuals age 12 and older, and the Moderna and Johnson & Johnson vaccines is authorized for those 18 years and older.

 For the latest information about vaccination clinics, visit the COVID-19 Vaccination Information page on the Monterey County Health Department website.

 More information about the vaccines and vaccine safety is available here in English and Spanish.

 COVID-19 Case Notification by Employees and Students

 Hartnell has established an email address -- covidnotification@hartnell. edu -- for notification by employees and students who have developed COVID-19 symptoms or tested positive within seven (7) days of having visited one of our campus locations.
 This will allow us to respond and ensure that all precautions are taken to ensure the safety of others.